viveky1794/CommonRepo/README.md

 # CommonRepo

 This Repo is for sharing C code.
 While learning C language.
-Right Now there are only two perrson here.
+Right Now there are only two person here.

 #1 : Vivek Yadav(Guide)